spacelift-solutions/tofusible/README.md

 2. You use the `tofusible_host` module to gather information about the virtual machines you created.
 3. You output the `tofusible_host`s as a list of hosts in OpenTofu (using native OpenTofu outputs).
 4. You use the [Spacelift stack dependency](https://docs.spacelift.io/concepts/stack/stack-dependencies#stack-dependencies) feature to pass the output to an Ansible stack.
-5. The ansible stack uses the `spacelift` dynamic inventory plugin to read that output and generate a dynamic inventory based off it.
+5. The ansible stack uses the `tofusible` dynamic inventory plugin to read that output and generate a dynamic inventory based off it.
 6. Ansible then uses that dynamic inventory to configure the virtual machines you created.

 ### Directory Structure